Jorien Wuite: House of Representatives

 She joined the Dutch political party D66 in early 2020 and decided to run for member of the House of Representatives of the Netherlands in the 2021 general election.
 Wuite said during the campaign that it was necessary to renew the relations between the constituent countries of the Kingdom of the Netherlands.
 According to her, issues that need to be addressed are "imposed supervision, arguments over money, [...] lack of comprehension, and unilateral handling by The Hague."
 Being D66's twentieth candidate, she was elected and received 15,898 preference votes.
-Wuite was sworn in on 31 March as the body's first member of Sint Maarten descent and is her party's spokesperson for kingdom relations, art, and culture (formerly also media).
+Wuite was sworn in on 31 March as the body's first member of Sint Maarten descent and was her party's spokesperson for kingdom relations, art, culture, and media.
 She is a member of the Interparliamentary Committee on the Dutch Language Union, and she is on the Committees for Education, Culture and Science; for Foreign Affairs; for Foreign Trade and Development Cooperation (chair); and for Kingdom Relations.
+When the collapse of the fourth Rutte cabinet triggered a snap election in November 2023, Wuite announced she would not run for re-election.